baker1927/CSE-5462-Project-1-Checkpoint-3/README.md

 If any packages are garbled, a checksum error will be displayed.

-###Timer and driver

-The driver program sends start timer and cancel timer requests to the timer program.
+### Timer
-The timer program infinitely listens for requests from the driver program.
+The timer program infinitely listens for requests from a client program.
-The timer program maintains a delta timer, and upon receiving a start timer request from the driver, inserts a new node into the appropriate location in the delta timer list.
-Upon receiving a cancel timer request from the driver, the timer searches for the node to delete in the delta timer list and removes it if it is found or prints an error message if it is not.
-The timer waits a certain amount of time to receive a request from the driver.
+The timer program maintains a delta timer, and upon receiving a start timer request from the client, inserts a new node into the appropriate location in the delta timer list.
+Upon receiving a cancel timer request from the client, the timer searches for the node to delete in the delta timer list and removes it if it is found or prints an error message if it is not.
+The timer waits a certain amount of time to receive a request from the client.
 If that wait time times out, the timer reduces the amount of time in the head of the delta timer list by the amount of elapsed time.
 If the time for the head becomes less than or equal to 0, the head is removed from the list.

 -----------------------------------------------------------------------------